 Allopurinol should be started as soon as possible.
 Every day of delay means more destruction of joints and damage to organs.
 Skin, kidneys, and heart are most commonly damaged, but you will see in the gouty tophi guidelines that all organs are at risk.
 Specifically, ignore common bad advice to wait until your gout flare has subsided before starting allopurinol.
 Initiation of allopurinol at first medical contact for acute attacks of gout makes it quite clear that starting allopurinol dosing should not be delayed.

-Allopurinol should be started at 100mg per day.
-This dose is rarely effective in achieving target uric acid levels, but it will reveal if you are susceptible to adverse reactions without danger.
+Allopurinol should be started at no more than 100 mg per day.
+This dose is rarely effective in achieving target uric acid levels.
+But it will reveal if you are susceptible to adverse reactions without danger.
 After two weeks, your doctor should confirm the lack of side effects with further blood tests for liver and kidney function.

 The dose should then be increased to reach your target uric acid level.
 Blood tests for uric acid, liver function and kidney function should be repeated periodically and the allopurinol dose adjusted accordingly.
 Tests are likely to be monthly at the start of treatment, but less frequent once uric acid levels stabilize.
 You need to be tested at least once per year for the rest of your life.